Life Changes: How Do I Prepare to Retire?

 Filing Your Retirement Application

 The Form That Makes It Official

-You cannot receive your retirement benefit unless you file an Application for Service Retirement (RS6037) , available on our website.
+You cannot receive your retirement benefit unless you file an Application for Service Retirement (RS6037) .
 The form is also available from your employer, our consultation sites and our Call Center.
 If you mail your application to us, we recommend you use Certified Mail — Return Receipt Requested.
 You can also drop off forms at one of our consultation sites.
-Staff members at our consultation sites are notary publics and can help you with your application, if needed.
+Staff members at our consultation sites are notaries public and can help you with your application, if needed.

 Your Application for Service Retirement must be on file with the Office of the State Comptroller at least 15 days but not more than 90 days before the date on which your retirement will occur.
 The 15-day filing requirement is waived if you are over age 70 at retirement.
 In addition, the 15-day filing requirement is waived if you are a vested member who left the public payroll before age 55.
 If you submit your application on or after your 55th birthday (the first of the month following your 55th birthday for Tiers 1 and 2), your application will be effective immediately upon filing with this office.

 Do not give your retirement application to your employer.
 Please send it to us directly.